-The protein labeling procedure uses maleimide-cysteine chemistry to attach two DNA handles to two cysteines of the protein of interest.
+The protein labeling procedure uses the Sfp phosphopantetheinyl transferase [1,2] to attach two DNA handles to the two ybbR peptides fused to the protein of interest (one handle per one ybbR peptides).
 The kit can be ordered with either 529 bp or 1506 bp DNA handles.
 The short handles will result in the highest force resolution, while the long handles allow an easier tethering procedure.
-The protein tethering procedure uses streptavidin and anti-digoxigenin coated beads.
-The kit includes the adenylate kinase (AdK) protein with two cysteines [1], which can be used as a quality control protein for both the labeling and tethering procedures.
+The protein tethering procedure uses streptavidin and anti-digoxigenin-coated beads.
+The kit includes the adenylate kinase (AdK) protein [1] with two fused ybbR peptides, which can be used as a quality control protein for both the labeling and tethering procedures.